 Add cooked squash back into the soup stock in the Instant Pot.

-Second…that powerful magnet that rests under the pot of your Instant pot is gonna suck that blender to the bottom like a leech on the back of a country boy swimming in the local watering hole!
+Second…that powerful magnet that rests under the pot of your Instant pot is going to suck that blender to the bottom like a leech on the back of a country boy swimming in the local watering hole!

 Blend the soup again until the cream cheese and heavy cream are well incorporated, and smooth.